rissets/rissets.github.io/content/about/index.md

 title: 'About Me'
 avatar: 'me.jpg'
 skills:
-  - Python Enterprise
-  - Django & Flutter
+  - Python, Go, Javascript
+  - Django, Flutter, React
+  - ML, DL, NLP
-  - Jenkins (CI/CD)
+  - GCloud, AWS
-  - Web Developer & Data Analysis
-  - PyTest & Unittest
-  - VS Code & Android Studio
+  - VS Code & NVIM
 ---

-Hey everyone!
-I'm a software engineer with a serious passion for both software development and the world of AI.
-My coding journey started back in high school, and I've been hooked ever since.
-I honed my skills studying Computer Science and Engineering at UDINUS (2020-2023), where I explored everything from web development to machine learning.

-These days, I'm leading the backend development team at Orbit.
-I've also had some awesome experiences, like being a scrum developer for the Research Social Project (Risset Social).
-There, I got to dive deep into microservices development and testing.

-Outside of the coding world, you'll probably find me curled up with a good book or fueling up with a fresh cup of coffee.
-Speaking of which, feel free to let me know if you ever want to grab a coffee and chat!
+I am a passionate Software Engineer dedicated to creating software solutions that are not only functional but also intelligent and intuitive.
+My core expertise lies at the intersection of software engineering and machine learning, where I design and integrate AI models to build data-driven applications that deliver enhanced value to users.

+As a Computer Science graduate, I possess a solid technical foundation for designing efficient and scalable system architectures.
+Beyond my professional work, I actively contribute to the tech community by sharing my knowledge and insights through online technical articles.

+I'm always open to discussing new ideas and potential collaborations, especially over a cup of coffee ☕.
+Please feel free to reach out. 🥰